 Please don’t hesitate to contact me if you need a copy of any of my publications.
-You can also find a list of my publications at the QUT ePrints repository.
+You can also find a list of my publications (many with accessible versions of these publications) at the QUT ePrints repository.

 Berents H. 2018.
 Young People and Everyday Peace: Exclusion, Insecurity and Peacebuilding in Colombia.
 New York: Routledge